promptfoo/promptfoo/site/docs/configuration/expected-outputs/model-graded/context-relevance.md

 Under the hood, `context-relevance` evaluates:

 1. The semantic similarity between the query and context
-2. The proportion of relevant sentences in the context needed to answer the query
+2. Whether the context contains information necessary to address the query
-3. Whether the context contains information necessary to address the query
+3. The relevance of each context segment to the query intent

 Example configuration: